“It takes a terrifying spectacle to hold the people in check”

 So consider a plot to detonate a TTB.
 Imagine a cell that includes multiple “martyrs” whose mission is to be captured while simultaneously, the cell has leaked details that convince their opponents that a TTB is in play.

 As a result, in this scenario, the use of torture becomes a weapon to be exploited not by the “counterterrorism” forces but by the “terrorists” precisely because torture is repurposed as a time waster, or force multiplier that diverts energy and time.

 This then again reveals Harris, Krauthammer, et al, as amateurs masquerading as cool headed rationalists while they are in truth demagogues

 But additionally there is another aspect of the sham that is never examined or even mentioned.
-If the couterterroism experts have identified a member of a cell or a lone wolf who has key information about an impending WMD attack we are morally and logically obligated to ask specific questions about the scenario.
-In other words we must address what is meant by the military maxim that amateurs talk tactics while professionals talk logistics.
+If the counterterrorism experts have identified a member of a cell, or a lone wolf who has key information about an impending WMD attack, we are morally and logically obligated to ask specific questions about the scenario.
+In other words we must address what is meant by the military maxim that, amateurs talk tactics while professionals talk logistics.

 In this scenario we ask the following:

 If the “terrorist” is a lone wolf, then how did they organize the creation of and transportation of and placement of a WMD?